yeekom/VoRalra/README.md

 - **If you are located in the US the Best Ping button wont work.
 Dw there is a warning if you press it just in case**
 </details>

+# Known Issues
+- **The extension completely breaks if you use a different language on roblox, this is bc i completely forgot that is even a setting**

 # How to install